etc5523-2021/blog-SiyiLi41/README.md

 This assessment is due Fri Sep 17 2021 11.55PM AEST.

-My selected country is [Pakistan].
+My selected country is Pakistan.

 The relevant blog post for this assessment is in [blog2.html](https://etc5523-blog1-siyili.netlify.app/posts/blog2/)